Omar-Shemais/offMind/README.md

 Contributing

-OffMind is currently developed by [Your Name] and the OffMind Team.
+OffMind is currently developed by Omar Shemais as the flutter Devolper and the OffMind Team.
 If you’re interested in contributing, feel free to submit issues or pull requests.

 License